The Weather Channel: Online services

+RetroCast Now

+On April 2, 2026, the Weather Channel launched on their website a retro-themed feature reminiscent of the 1990s-style of the Weather Channel.

 Programming

 Weather forecast programming made up TWC's entire schedule prior to its incorporation of weather-related original programming – referred in network promotional materials and press releases as "long-form programming" – in 2000 (with few breakaways from its forecast programs prior to then, outside of educational program The Weather Classroom, an original program produced as part of the cable television industry's Cable in the Classroom initiative).
 The number of hours devoted to TWC's in-studio forecast programs has steadily eroded since then.
 The network's live studio programs are aired regularly from 6:00 a.m. to 10:00 p.m.
 Eastern Time on weekdays and from 6:00 a.m. to 1:00 p.m.
 Eastern Time on weekends and holidays.
 America's Morning Headquarters airs weekdays between 6:00 a.m. and 2:00 p.m.
 Eastern Time, followed by The Weather Channel LIVE, which airs from 2:00 p.m. to 6:00 p.m.
 Eastern followed by Weather Unfiltered, which airs from 6:00 p.m. to 10:00 p.m.
 Eastern.
 On weekends, America's Weekend Headquarters from 6:00 a.m. to 9:00 a.m., followed by Weekend Recharge from 9:00 a.m. to 1:00 p.m., followed by Pattrn from 1:00 to 2:00 p.m.
 Eastern Time.

 The Weather Channel also broadcasts original weather-related documentary/entertainment series and specials.
 These programs ran throughout the rest of the schedule.
 During severe weather events affecting portions of the United States, the Weather Channel may preempt original programming in favor of airing extended coverage under the umbrella title Weather Center Live (which changes the color of the word "LIVE" from blue to red) to provide long-form coverage and analysis until its aftermath; in some events, the on-air graphics (including Lower Display Line) can go black-and-red (similar to colors that WCL uses); pre-emptions vary between local (isolated to viewers in the region affected by a particular weather event) and nationwide, depending upon the impact of the weather phenomenon/story and if a local provider utilizes a later model WeatherStar unit that allows the use of dual feeds that can substitute programming with long-form weather coverage in a given area.
 TWC normally utilizes a different music theme for these events, dubbed "Storm Alert Mode", used for both WCL and LOT8's.